Humbug (character): Fictional character biography

 Humbug's debut appearance in Web of Spider-Man #19 (October 1986).
 Art by M. D. Bright (penciler) and Josef Rubinstein (inker).

 Buck Mitty was a senior entomology professor at Empire State University until his funding was cut off.
-Desperate to prove the value of the insect world, as well as to gain enough wealth to continue his research, Mitty designs the Humbug costume to achieve his goals by whatever means necessary.
+Desperate to prove the value of insects, as well as to gain enough wealth to continue his research, Mitty becomes the criminal Humbug to achieve his goals by whatever means necessary.

+Humbug intends to steal a shipment of black pearls, but a group of criminals beat him to the punch, and he flees when Spider-Man appears.
+He next targets an armored car carrying money, but is stopped by Spider-Man, who destroys his equipment.

+Humbug is imprisoned, but is later released after his sentence is commuted.
+He renews his criminal activity, now dedicated to punishing ESU for their betrayal.

 In the one-shot special "Spider-Man: Bug Stops Here", Humbug attacks the New York Museum of Natural History to finance his research by stealing a rare scarab amulet.
 Spider-Man confronts Humbug and leads him to a place of the museum that was damaged by termites, causing him to fall and land on a lower floor.

-Discovering that Humbug had renewed his attack on the museum, the mercenary Deadpool is hired by unknown parties to prevent it.
+Discovering that Humbug had renewed his attack on the museum, Deadpool is hired by unknown parties to prevent it.
 Deadpool catches up with Humbug, but one of Humbug's insect allies warns him of the attack.
 Humbug fires sonic blasts at Deadpool, rendering him deaf and mute.
 Enraged, Deadpool attacks Humbug, dousing him with honey before pouring a jar of fire ants on him.
 The ants devour Humbug, who Deadpool believes to have been killed.

 While the outer layer of Humbug's skin was eaten by the ants, he made a deal with them that allowed him to live.
 Rodney, the leader of the ants, stayed with Humbug after this.